jfinnis/better-type-hover/README.md

 # Installation

-Currently, there is no config options to pas to setup.
+Currently, there is no config options to pass to setup.

 Lazy.nvim
 ```lua